Deep Neural Networks and Tabular Data: A Survey: Deep Neural Networks for Tabular Data

 TabNet \citep{arik2019tabnet} is one of the first transformer-based models for tabular data.
-Similar to a decision tree, the TabNet architecture comprises multiple subnetworks that are processed in a sequential hierarchical manner.
-According to \cite{arik2019tabnet}, each subnetwork corresponds to one particular \textit{decision step}.
+Like a decision tree, the TabNet architecture comprises multiple subnetworks that are processed in a sequential hierarchical manner.
+According to \cite{arik2019tabnet}, each subnetwork corresponds to one \textit{decision step}.
 To train TabNet, each decision step (subnetwork) receives the current data batch as input.
 TabNet aggregates the outputs of all decision steps to obtain the final prediction.
-At each decision step, TabNet first applies a sparse feature mask \citep{Martins2016sparsemax} to perform soft instance-wise feature selection. \cite{arik2019tabnet} claim that the feature selection can save valuable resources, as the network may focus on the most important features.
+At each decision step, TabNet first applies a sparse feature mask \citep{Martins2016sparsemax} to perform soft instance-wise feature selection.
+The authors claim that the feature selection can save valuable resources, as the network may focus on the most important features.
 The feature mask of a decision step is trained using attentive information from the previous decision step.
 To this end, a \textit{feature transformer} module decides which features should be passed to the next decision step and which features should be used to obtain the output at the current decision step.
 Some layers of the feature transformers are shared across all decision steps.
 The obtained feature masks correspond to local feature weights and can also be combined into a global importance score.
 Accordingly, TabNet is one of the few deep neural networks that offers different levels of interpretability by design.
 Indeed, experiments show that each decision step of TabNet tends to focus on a particular subdomain of the learning problem (i.e., one particular subset of features).
 This behaviour is similar to convolutional neural networks.
 TabNet also provides a decoder module that is able to preprocess input data (e.g., replace missing values) in an unsupervised way.
 Accordingly, TabNet can be used in a two-stage self-supervised learning procedure, which improves the overall predictive quality.
+One of the popular Python \cite{van1995python} frameworks for tabular data provides an efficient implementation of TabNet \cite{joseph2021pytorch}.
 Recently, TabNet has also been investigated in the context of fair machine learning \citep{boughorbel2021fairness,mehrabi2021survey}.

+Attention-based architectures offer mechanisms for interpretability, which is an essential advantage over many hybrid models.
+Figure \ref{fig:tabnet_kernelshap} shows attentions maps of the TabNet model and KernelSHAP explanation framework on the Adult data set \cite{Dua:2019}.